Using Technology to Collect and Analyze Data to Answer Key Questions on the Success of Students in STEM at PSU

 - Paul Latiolais - Professor, Fariborz Maseeh Department of Mathematics and Statistics

-- James Hook - Associate Dean, Engineering & Computer Science
+- Jim Hook - Associate Dean, Maseeh College of Engineering & Computer Science

 - Drake Mitchell - Associate Dean, College of Liberal Arts & Sciences